- Poly Fluoro Ltd

 PTFE tubes are both chemically inert and have a service temperature of 250°C. The transfer of hot fluids is often essential for food processing.
 In addition to being able to take the temperature, the polymer tube needs to ensure that it does not react in any way with the food.
 In some cases, liquids may collect within the tube for long periods, if the equipment is not used often.
 PTFE not only stays non-reactive over long periods of time, but its non-stick nature ensures that once the equipment is re-started, there is little chance that any residual fluids will remain stuck within the tube.

 Much of food processing involves the mixing of various ingredients.
 While most stirrers are made using metals coated with a non-stick material, some applications do call for the stirrers themselves to be made of inert materials.
 This may be needed in applications where the material being mixed may be abrasive and cause the non-stick coating on the metals to chip.
 Since both PTFE and PEEK are FDA approved and will not chip or degrade when in contact with foods, they are preferred as stirrers and impellers in many mixing operations.

 Fundamentally, the combination of chemical inertness, food grade, non-stick and high-temperature capabilities means that there are many more applications within food processing where high-performance polymers could find use.
-As food processing moves further into the realm of robotics and automation, the devices created will need an increasing number of polymers to be incorporated to ensure both hygiene and long-term performance can be guaranteed.
+As food processing moves further into the realm of robotics and automation, the devices created will need an increasing number of food-safe polymers to be incorporated to ensure both hygiene and long-term performance can be guaranteed.